0xn3va/application-security-handbook/Web Application/Error and Exception Handling/README.md

 # Overview

-This section contains recommendations for handling errors and exceptions.
+This page contains recommendations for handling errors and exceptions.

 # General